oxsignal/ehsm_deployment_guide/README.md

 As far as I know, remote attestation is supported in virtualized environments, but I was unable to register platform within a VM.

 In this setup, the host system is responsible for generating the PCKID and registering the platform ID via Intel PCCS, which requires SGX drivers to be installed.
 All installation steps have been tested on `Ubuntu 24.04 LTS: Noble Numbat` with the Linux kernel version `6.8.0-58-generic`.

+Installation Verified On: 2025-04-25

 ## Host Environment Setup (Bare-Metal Required)